Syrian President Bashar al-Assad: Facing down rebellion

 He graduated from the College of Medicine of the University of Damascus in 1988, intending to pursue a career in this field.

-Between 1988 and 1992 he specialised in ophthalmology at Tishrin military hospital in Damascus, before going to London to pursue further studies.
+Between 1988 and 1992 he specialised in ophthalmology at Tishrin military hospital in the capital, before going to London to pursue further studies.

-He soon entered the military academy at Homs, north of Damascus, and rose through the ranks to become an army colonel in January 1999.
+He soon entered the Syrian military academy at Homs, and rose through the ranks to become an army colonel in 1999.

 In the last years of his father's life, Mr Assad emerged as an advocate of modernisation and the internet, becoming president of the Syrian Computer Society.

-Following his father's death on 10 June 2000, after more than a quarter of a century in power, Mr Assad's path to the presidency was assured by loyalists in the security forces, military, ruling Baath Party and dominant Alawite sect, who removed the last remaining obstacles, such as amending the constitution to allow a 34-year-old to become head of state.
+Following his father's death in June 2000, after more than a quarter of a century in power, Mr Assad's path to the presidency was assured by loyalists in the security forces, military, ruling Baath Party and his minority Alawite sect.

 A July 2000 referendum confirmed him as president with 97% of the vote.

 It was not long before the authorities released hundreds of political prisoners and allowed the first independent newspapers for more than three decades to begin publishing.
-A group of intellectuals pressing for democratic reforms were even permitted to hold public political meetings and publish statements.
+Intellectuals pressing for reforms were even permitted to hold public political meetings.

-By early 2001, the intellectuals' meetings began to be closed down or refused licences and several leading opposition figures were arrested.
+By early 2001, the intellectuals' meetings began to be closed down, and several leading opposition figures were arrested.
 Limits on the freedom of the press were also soon put back in place.

 For the rest of the decade, emergency rule remained in effect.
-The many security agencies continued to detain people without arrest warrants and held them incommunicado for lengthy periods, while Islamists and Kurdish activists were frequently sentenced to long prison terms.
-Any economic liberalisation benefitted the elite and its allies, rather than creating opportunities for all.
+Security agencies continued to detain people without arrest warrants and held them incommunicado for lengthy periods.
+And what economic liberalisation there was appears to have benefitted the elite and its allies.

 His vocal opposition to the 2003 US-led invasion of Iraq, and the Syrian authorities' tacit support of Iraqi insurgent groups, also prompted anger in Washington, but it was popular in Syria and in the wider region.